What Trojan Horse Virus Do and How Risky Is It?

 In order for a trojan horse virus to contaminate your PC, it needs to install the server side of the application.
 This is done by social engineering.
 The creator of the trojan horse virus needs to persuade you to download the application.
 A trojan horse virus might be sent to you in an email message in the hopes that you will execute it.
 This is what trojan horse virus do.
 You need to, without intention or knowledge, run the .exe file to install the program.
 It doesn’t proliferate on its own like any other computer virus.
 When you execute the program, the trojan server is installed and will begin running every time you power up your PC.

-The most common way a trojan horse virus spreads is through email attachments.
-What trojan horse virus do is use spamming techniques to send out hundreds of emails to clueless individuals.
-The individuals who open the messages and download the attachment also end up having their systems infected.
+The most common way a trojan horse virus spreads is through e-mail attachments.
+What trojan horse virus do is utilize spamming techniques to send out hundreds of emails to clueless individuals.
+The individuals who open the messages and download the attachment too conclusion up having their systems infected.

 WHAT TROJAN HORSE VIRUS DO AND WHAT TECHNIQUES ARE USED?